6BBH - KDYM - KFCB - KOY - History

 The Radio Division, Department of Commerce granted a license on September 6, 1922 to Neilson Radio and Sporting Goods Company to operate a new broadcast station on 1260 kilocycles with 10 watts of power at Phoenix, Arizona.
 Sequentially issued call letters KFCB were assigned to the station which was located at 311 North Central, Phoenix.
 KFCB went on the air Wednesday, September 6, 1922 under the directorship of Earl A. Neilson.

-KFCB's first licence expired in June, 1923 and the station temporarily left the air; but, in July, 1923, the station was re-licensed to the Neilson Radio Supply Company, still owned by Mr. Neilson, Power was increased in early 1925 to 50 watts, and raised again in early 1926 to 100 watts. ln the spring of 1927, KFCB was authorized to change frequency to 1230 kilocycles; concurrently raising power output to 150 watts.
+KFCB's first license expired in June, 1923 and the station temporarily left the air; but, in July, 1923, the station was re-licensed to the Neilson Radio Supply Company, still owned by Mr. Neilson, Power was increased in early 1925 to 50 watts, and raised again in early 1926 to 100 watts. ln the spring of 1927, KFCB was authorized to change frequency to 1230 kilocycles; concurrently raising power output to 150 watts.
 A few months later, the station changed frequency to 1260 kilocycles, but, by June of 1927, was back on 1230 kilocycles once again.
 At this time, the stations slogan, used both on-the-air and off, was "Kind Friends Come Back".

 ln a major frequency reallocations plan taking place at 3 a. m., Saturday, November 11, 1928 which found most United States broadcast stations switching to new dial positions, KFCB changed frequency to 1390 kilocycles.
 The Federal Radio Commission authorized KFCB to change call letters to KOY on February 8, 1929.
 KFCB moved from 311 North Central to newer quarters at 621 North Central and raised power to 250 watts on March 28, 1929.
 Call letters KOY were inaugurated in May, 1929, when the station debuted it's new power and transmitter site. ln the fall of 1929, power was increased again -- to 500 watts -- licensee by now was Neilson Radio and Sporting Goods Company once again.